tskit-dev/tutorials/completing-forward-sims.md

     # Now do some table manipulations to ensure that the tree sequence
     # that we output has the form that msprime needs to finish the
     # simulation.
-Much of the complexity here is caused by the tables API
+(Note: table columns are not modified in place because the
-    # not allowing direct access to memory, which will change soon.
+    # tables API does not currently allow direct access to memory.)

-    # Mark the extant population as samples also
+    # Mark the extant population as samples.
     flags = tables.nodes.flags
     flags[P] = tskit.NODE_IS_SAMPLE
     tables.nodes.flags = flags
     tables.sort()
     # Simplify with respect to the current generation, but ensuring we keep the
     # ancient nodes from the initial population.
-    tables.simplify()
-    # Unmark the initial generation as samples
-    flags = tables.nodes.flags
-    time = tables.nodes.time
-    flags[:] = 0
-    flags[time == 0] = tskit.NODE_IS_SAMPLE
-    tables.nodes.flags = flags
+    tables.simplify(keep_input_roots=True)
     return tables.tree_sequence()
 ```